-1 point II 7.1.3 Passive Habitability/Survivability If/when the school/district establishes readiness for emergencies be working with the Red Cross or other local lead agency, then complewith the criteria below.
+1 point II 7.1.3 Passive Habitability/Survivability If/when the school/district establishes readiness for emergencies by working with the Red Cross or other local lead agency, then comply with the criteria below.
 It is not required that the school achieve formal designation as an emergency shelter.
-Ousing dynamic thermal modeling such as EnergyPlus of Passive House certification, design and construct the facility, first maximizing energy efficiency and passive strategies, with 100% renewable energy system including energy storage that can safely support the maximum occupancy for a 4-day power outage, a minimum.
-Meet the energy storage/backup power criterion in 7.1. to cover critical services such as access to sanitatio facilities, potable water, refrigeration of medicines an food, cooking, charging of cell phones and other essentia communication and electronic devices, shade/coolin and fresh air/exhaust fans, and perhaps portable a cleaners, as well as others identified in the vulnerabilit assessment above.
-Take additional measures as needed if the quality of potable water may also be affected, such as havin backup filtration or a backup source.
-Coordinate with lea public agencies and plan with local community aroun other needs such as food supplies.
-Include details on all passive features in the O&M Manual in OM P1.0 and in the Systems Maintenance Plan in OI C4.1.
-Provide a brief User's Guide to designate emergency personnel on the operation of the features.
+O Using dynamic thermal modeling such as EnergyPlus or Passive House certification, design and construct the facility, first maximizing energy efficiency and passive strategies, with 100% renewable energy systems including energy storage that can safely support the maximum occupancy for a 4-day power outage, at minimum.
+Meet the energy storage/backup power criterion in 7.1.3 to cover critical services such as access to sanitation facilities, potable water, refrigeration of medicines and food, cooking, charging of cell phones and other essential communication and electronic devices, shade/cooling and fresh air/exhaust fans, and perhaps portable air cleaners, as well as others identified in the vulnerability assessment above.
+Take additional measures as needed if the quality of potable water may also be affected, such as having backup filtration or a backup source.
+Coordinate with lead public agencies and plan with local community around other needs such as food supplies.
+Include details on all passive features in the O&amp;M Manual in OM P1.0 and in the Systems Maintenance Plan in OM C4.1.
+Provide a brief User's Guide to designated emergency personnel on the operation of the features.